John J. Nimrod: Personal life

 John Nimrod was born to Joseph Nimrod and Anna Kochaly Nimrod, a family from Spurghan, a large satellite village in Iran's West Azarbaijan province.
 The father immigrated to the United States for temporary work, as had many other Assyrians from this area, prior to World War I, leaving behind a large extended family, including two daughters and one son.
 (Schwarten, p.
 2) The family survived the ethnic cleansing of Assyrians and Armenians in the Urmiah region, survived an arduous trek on foot from Iran to the refugee camp in Baquba, Iraq, and finally, thanks to the relief organizations that allowed the father to reach his family with money, the family made its way to New York, then to Chicago by train.
 Two children, John and a sister named Julia, were born in Chicago.
 The family lived in the Lincoln Park section of the city where many Assyrian families had settled.

-After high school graduation (1940), Nimrod started at Northwestern University but his education was interrupted by service in the US army (Europe) but returned to graduate in 1950 with a degree in mechanical engineering.
+After high school graduation (1940), Nimrod started at Northwestern University but his education was interrupted by service in the U.S. Army (Europe) but returned to graduate in 1950 with a degree in mechanical engineering.
 Later he served in the Korean War and was discharged with the rank of captain.
 He worked for Fisher Body and later started a fiberglass plant in Chicago that built molds for swimming pools.
 He married Dorothy (Ingrid) Paul, and during the 1960s they adopted four children, John, Joseph, Lizabeth and Naomi.

 Nimrod spoke the Neo-Aramaic language well, a skill he polished in Chicago as he became increasingly active in Assyrian affairs.